u1i/bambleweeny/GettingStarted.md

 ## Admin Access

 Bambleweeny should now be available at `http://localhost:8080` - however, there's not much to see.
 It's all about the API.
 We'll use cURL examples here.
+For humans, it's even easier using the [command-line interface](https://github.com/u1i/bambleweeny/tree/master/b9y-cli-package) for Bambleweeny.

 To access with the key/value store we need to make authenticated requests, so as a first step we are getting an access token.
 For this, we login with username and password.